-During this period of uncertainty, AfC Virtual School are here to help you with questions and advice about your child or young person's education.
+As schools prepare to return in the autumn of 2020, AfC Virtual School are here to help you with questions and advice about your child or young person's education.

 You can contact us by email on email@example.com, which will be checked every weekday.
 We are all currently working remotely but if you leave a message on 0208 831 6037, a member of staff will call you back.

 Resources and strategies to support you and your child or young person with education and well-being during this time of uncertainty can be found to the left of this page in the sidebar.

 Education is consistently among the highest priority issues for adoptive parents, according to Adoption UK in their survey (July 2019) in which 80% of adoptive parents felt that their children needed more support in school than their peers.

 AfC virtual school has a responsibility to promote the educational achievement of previously looked-after pupils across Richmond, Kingston and the Royal Borough of Windsor & Maidenhead.
 We are also a source of advice and information to aid parents of previously looked-after children in navigating the local education offer and offering support and signposting to information about admissions, exclusions, funding, transitions between schools, years groups or classes and any other matters concerning their child’s education.
 You will find information and resources for all of these subjects at the left hand side of this page.

 We regularly meet with other professionals within the local authority to ensure that the education of previously looked-after children is kept high on the agenda.
 We also provide training for designated teachers, social workers, school governors and independent reviewing officers on a range of educational issues.
 We are currently developing a training offer for adoptive parents.